 Upgrade v. refurbishment—the difference

 Refurbishment: When a lift or escalator is restored to an as-new state.
-Damaged, poorly functioning equipment/components are replaced with their equivalent.
+Damaged, poorly functioning equipment/lift components are replaced with their equivalent.
 Yes, the lift performs better, minimising disruption to your business.

 Upgrade: Much more than replacing like for like.
-The lift is fully modernised inside and out, in function and appearance.
-For example, the ride is improved, floor levelling optimised and energy consumption reduced.
+In lift upgrading, the lift is fully modernised inside and out, in function and appearance.
+For example, the ride is improved, floor levelling optimised, and energy consumption reduced.
 Your lift operates to all safety standards and regulations.

 To keep your lift in prime condition, your lift supplier may recommend a lift upgrade.
-The benefits are many and include:
+The benefits are many and include the following:

 Extending your lift’s real-time life and delaying the need for a full replacement

 Bringing your lift more into line with current lift regulations/requirements such as the Lift Directive 2014/33/EC and BS EN 81-80.
 This makes your lift reliable to use for lift passengers and the service engineers responsible for taking care of your lift.